Sunday, December 22, 2024

 1. Debt Instruments

-Bonds are debt instruments that represent loans made by investors to issuers.
-The terms of the loan, including the interest rate (coupon rate), payment schedule, and maturity date, are outlined in the bond agreement.
+They are debt instruments that represent loans made by investors to issuers.
+The terms of the loan, including the interest rate (coupon rate), payment schedule, and maturity date, are outlined in these security agreements.
 This formal agreement ensures clarity and security for both parties.

 2. Fixed-Income Securities

-As fixed-income securities, bonds provide a steady stream of income through regular interest payments.
-This predictability makes bonds a key component of many investment portfolios, especially for those seeking stable returns and lower risk compared to equities.
+As fixed-income securities, they provide a steady stream of income through regular interest payments.
+This predictability makes them a key component of many investment portfolios, especially for those seeking stable returns and lower risk compared to equities.

 3. Par Value and Market Price